-Georgia RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Georgia (Online & Campus) – 2021 Rankings

 If you have already completed an ADN or diploma program allowing you to work as a registered nurse (RN) in Georgia but you want to further your education, an RN to BSN course is a great choice.
 With your BSN degree, you will become more valuable to employers thanks to your training, and you will enjoy a handsome increase in your salary, as well.
 RNs with BSN degrees in Georgia may also choose to work in a number of specialty fields, including OB/GYN or even pediatrics.
 Here, we have taken a close look at 15 schools offering online or on-campus RN to BSN programs in Georgia to bring you a list of top 10.
 The criteria we considered includes NCLEX-RN pass rates, graduation rates, faculty ratings, and